fjmh/hlc-docker/README.md

-# Docker compose of Joomla CMS
+# Docker Compose for Joomla CMS

-### Requirements:
+### Prerequisites

+To run this application you need

-Docker version: 1.13.1
+Docker version: >= 1.13.1

-Docker compose: 1.10.0
+Docker compose: >= 1.10.0

-### How to:
+### How to
-To run this compose we recommend to ensure is free your 80 port.
+Before running this compose ensure your port 80 is available.
 ```
-docker-compose up
+$ docker-compose up
 ```

-If you do any change, you should do a full cleaning of this scenario (containers, images and volumes).
+Changes to this compose are not automatically applied.
+You have to prune and redeploy the compose with all the components (containers, images and volumes).